 The last workout at Commando Camp last year started at 3am, in the dark, with a 5 minute call to be dressed and in formation.
 A gruelling five and a half hours later to were done.
 At which point I collapsed on the ground sobbing.
 Sobbing with relief that it was over, overwhelm at what we’d just done, and pride that I’d actually been able to achieve it.
 I felt physically and emotionally broken.
 But in the quiet of the morning, with the palpable emotions of everybody around me, Steve told us something that for me, was life changing.
 I know that sounds very dramatic, but it’s true.
 Steve said that this workout was like life.
 Sometimes in life we are given a challenge that just seems like too much and our brains automatically try to shut down because it’s too hard.
 But when we push through that barrier, we actually can overcome the challenge.
 We can overcome ANY challenge.

 This has stayed with me ever since.
 Now instead of clock watching during an intense bootcamp session, I focus on what I’m doing now – not what’s coming.
 So I can do those 20 air squats now, and when they’re done I’ll move on to the next thing.
 At end of the financial year I became very overwhelmed one morning thinking about the 100 BAS that I had to do, and the 1000 Payment Summaries that needed to be prepared.
 Then I realised that I didn’t have to do all of that right now – I just needed to focus on the one thing that I was doing in that moment.
 And that, I could do!
 When my kids are overwhelmed at the big task of cleaning their room (and they’re small messy boys so it’s a mammoth task!!)
 I try to teach them the same technique – don’t focus on the whole messy room.
-Start with the bed, then move on to the floor, then move on to the bookshelf, and before you know it, the room will be tidy (well, as tidy as a 7 year old boys room can get!).
+Start with the bed, then move on to the floor, then move on to the bookshelf, and before you know it, the room will be tidy (well, as tidy as a little boys’ room can get!).